 Place the spool in the middle of the track.
-Unwind the ribbon to around 1 metre length.
-The place where the ribbon touches the spool should be at the bottom.
+Unwind around 1 metre of the ribbon.
+The spot where the ribbon touches the spool should be at the bottom.

-1. Gently pull the ribbon, holding it so that it forms a small angle with the horizontal plane.
+- Gently pull the ribbon, holding it so that it is at a small angle with the horizontal plane.
 What can you see?
-Which way is the spool rolling?
+Which way does the spool roll?

-2. Try gently pulling the ribbon, holding it so that it forms a bigger angle with the plane.
-Which way is the spool rolling now?
+- Gently pull the ribbon, holding it so that it is at a bigger angle with the plane.
+Which way does the spool roll now?

-3. Try make the spool slide but not roll at the same time.
+- Try to make the spool slide but not roll at the same time.